 Eligible applicants must meet all of the following requirements.
 Individuals who do not meet these requirements are not eligible to apply.

 - Individual filmmaker

-- If awarded funding, the individual filmmaker will be legally and financially responsible for the grant award and meeting contract requirement.
+- If awarded funding, the individual filmmaker will be legally and financially responsible for the grant award and meeting contract requirements

 - Maintain current registration in the Produce Iowa Media Production Directory